Florida Child Custody Attorney

 Want to move more than 50 miles from your present location with the children?
 Not so fast.
 You must get permission from your spouse (in writing) or the Florida divorce judge.
 The parent who wants to relocate with the child must present evidence to the judge that a move more than 50 miles from the present location (“as the crow flies”) is in the best interests of the child.
 There are a number of factors the court will consider.

 The primary consideration in a Florida relocation case is how the relocating parent will continue to foster the other parent’s relationship with the children and how, after relocating, the other parent will be able to maintain a visitation schedule.
 Florida divorce and family law judges will tell you that a petition for relocation of a minor child is one of the only issues that require a hearing as parents rarely agree on relocation.
 If the non-relocating parent has a good relationship with their children, relocation is difficult.
 Not impossible, just difficult.
+You will want a confident Florida child custody attorney to help you with your case from the beginning.

 Life forever changes when distance is placed between parent and child; it’s inevitable.
 If one parent gets the children every other weekend, lives within 50 miles of the children – that is a “doable” schedule.
 If the other parent desires to relocate more than 50 miles, that every other weekend thing just isn’t going to work out – no way, no how.
 If allowed, the non-relocating parent’s frequency of time with the children will change and not in a good way.
 If both parents are good parents, and do what they are supposed to do when they are supposed to do it, not likely a judge will allow relocation.
 On the other hand, if the non-relocating spouse rarely sees the children, isn’t current on child support, lives in a van but is otherwise a very nice person, a much better chance that relocation will be allowed.